tlowande/tinnyApp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.
 - Open the browser at `localhost:8080/` and register first!
+**If the server is restarted, cookies are not automatically deleted but the user database is (for the sake of this activity).
+If a feature is not behaving properly, inspect the browser and delete the cookie to start over.**